sculptures • permaculture • primitive technology • kayaking • links • index • about

 enviro responsibilities

 Paddling in the wilderness where help could be days away should not be taken lightly.
 To be as safe as possible, it takes much more attentiveness and preparedness than paddling on a familiar roadside run.
 Extra care needs to be taken not only on the water but while scouting and hiking too.
-What are you going to do with a broken leg?
+What are you going to do with a broken leg...or a broken wrist?
 Even a sprained ankle can turn in to an ordeal.
 You should also pick your paddling partners with the same amount of caution.
 It is best to paddle with people whom you’re comfortable with both in and out of the water.
 Not only will you be around them 24 hours a day, your life may depend on them.

-Always be looking for trouble - not to get into it but to stay out of it.
+Always be looking for trouble... not to get into it, but to stay out of it.

 General trip preparation